OmarMoawad1112/forest-cover-type-classification/README.md

 ## 📂 Dataset

-The dataset used is the Forest Cover Type Dataset
-, which contains cartographic variables from the Roosevelt National Forest in northern Colorado.
+The dataset used is the [Forest Cover Type Dataset](https://www.kaggle.com/datasets/uciml/forest-cover-type-dataset) Dataset , which contains cartographic variables from the Roosevelt National Forest in northern Colorado.

 Features:-